ranchordo/Boson-LWJGL/README.md

 The easiest way to execute Boson-LWJGL is to just run /jar/Boson-LWJGL.jar.

-I will delete or edit these statements later:
+I will delete or edit these statements as I update this game:
 *This is still in progress.* Whenever I have new functionality, I will sync everything over to here.
 *I expect that the final recreation* will use LWJGL 3.2 with the following bindings:
 1. LWJGL core